sktime/sktime/docs/source/get_involved/governance.rst

 It is expected that the most recent twelve month period contains:

-* at least 1 non-code contribution
+* at least 1 community contribution
 * at least 1 code contribution
 * at least 10 contributions that are at least small (possibly identical with the above)
 * at least 5 contributions that are at least medium size (possibly identical with the above)